blazexnz/blazexnz.github.io/bouncy-ball-game/readme.md

 - **Launch all resting balls button:** Launches all resting balls staggered over time for a visually pleasing launch effect
 - **Shuffle velocities:** Randomizes horizontal velocities of all balls
 - **Randomize colors:** Changes all balls to random pastel colors
+- **Gravity Slam button:** Slams all balls forcefully down to the ground once
+- **Chaos Gravity button:** Puts balls into infinite bounce mode with crazy gravity and random velocities
+- **Freeze Mode button:** Freezes all balls in place instantly and keeps new balls frozen while active
 - **Smooth physics:** Gravity and bounce simulate a natural ball movement
 - **Responsive design:** Canvas scales nicely on different screen sizes
 - **Modern UI:** Light pastel gradient background with a rounded phone-like frame